aesara-devs/aesara/doc/extending/using_params.rst

   - :meth:`__hash__ <Type.__hash__>`
   - :meth:`values_eq <Type.values_eq>`

-Additionaly if you want to use your params with C code, you need to extend `COp` and implement the following methods:
+Additionally if you want to use your params with C code, you need to extend `COp` and implement the following methods:

   - :meth:`c_declare <CLinkerType.c_declare>`